ADGEfficiency/dsr-rl/notes/markdown/3_value_functions.md

 ## Approximation versus improvement

+Prediction / approximation

+- predicting return for given policy

+Control

+- the optimal policy
+- the policy that maximizes expected future discounted reward

 A good approximation of the optimal value function helps us to improve our policy

 1. improving the predictive power of our value function